oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 ***

 ### 3.2.
-Improving backend test coverage and Python migration
+Improve backend test coverage and upgrading it to support Python 3
 This project aims to improve backend test coverage to 100%, and then migrate the backend codebase to be simultaneously compatible with both Python 2 and Python 3.
 The reason these two projects are linked is because one prerequisite for a safe migration is to have full test coverage, so it is important to make sure that the coverage is 100% before migrating.

 Unfortunately, we cannot do a full migration to Python 3 at this time due to incompatibility issues with Google App Engine (GAE) dependencies.
 So, the current plan is to have the codebase python3 ready, so that we can easily upgrade to python3 as soon as the GAE issues are resolved.